theverloxs/VerloxsAutoexec/README.md

 # VerloxsAutoexec
-This is a paste of my CS2 Autoexec Config.
+This my CS2 Autoexec Config.
 This Autoexec includes every single setting in CS2 allowing you to always be able to play with the same settings on any account.

 How to use this?
 Download the zip, Extract the zip, place Autoexec and the Verloxs folder in C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg.
 Paste +exec autoexec.cfg in your CS2 launch options (go to CS2 in library, click manage, it is the gear icon)